Show All Answers

 Unfortunately, the Village does not have the personnel to clean driveways.
 This is the responsibility of the resident.

-The Composition of the Snow - Snow moisture levels vary based on temperature.
+2. The Composition of the Snow: Snow moisture levels vary based on temperature.
 The closer the temperature is to 32 degrees Fahrenheit, the heavier the content of the snow will be.
-Heavy snow makes snow and ice removal much more difficult.
+Heavy snow makes snow and ice removal much more difficult and slower.
 The process is more efficient and effective when snow is dry and fluffy.

-Rush Hour Effect - Morning and late-afternoon snow storms will increase your driving times.
+3. Rush Hour Effect: Morning and late-afternoon snow storms will increase your driving times.
+Snow during rush hour periods also slows plow trucks since plow trucks must share the road with the higher traffic volumes of rush period.
+This can slow plowing operations.
 Try and stay updated on predicted weather conditions and make your travel plans accordingly.
 As is standard procedure, the Village plow and salt crews will clear the snow and ice as quickly as possible when these particularly inconvenient storms occur.